Corpus Linguistics 3200-M1-2LK

 Assessment criteria

-- activity assessment and current preparation for classes;
+- assessment of activity and ongoing preparation for classes;

-- final written assessment (test or stylometric analysis of the corpus).
+- final written assessment (thematic project - stylometric analysis of the corpus).

 55%-69% = 3